-Certain medical issues could be the reason why your Beagle is smelling worse than it should.
-So, if you take care of their hygiene and they still smell bad, check if they have any of the following medical conditions
+Certain medical issues could be the reason why your Beagle smells worse than it should.
+So, if you take care of their hygiene and they still smell bad, check if they have any of the following medical conditions.

 Of course, no one is expecting their dog to have a fresh and minty breath unless they use a canine breath freshener.
 However, your dog’s breath is not supposed to be overwhelmingly bad.